-At its core, Lido for Solana (“Solido” for short) enables converting SOL into stSOL and back.
+At its core, Lido on Solana (“Solido” for short) enables converting SOL into stSOL and back.
 This conversion involves an exchange rate.
 The exchange rate used by Solido is stored on-chain in the Solido instance itself.
 This page explains how to access it.
 To understand how the exchange rate is set, see the internals page about the exchange rate.

 The details in this section are based on v1.0.0 of the Solido program.
 Please

 confirm that this information is still up to date before building on it.
 The

 source code is always the source of truth.
 For v1.0.0, the relevant field

 Solido stores two values that together determine the exchange rate:

 st_sol_supply is stored in in the Solido account data at byte 73..81,

 sol_balance is stored at byte 81..89.
 The address of the official Solido

 Byte 0 of the Solido account data is a version byte.
 If we make changes to the data layout of the Solido account, we will bump the value of this byte.
 You can use this to block transactions after we update Solido, to prevent reading garbage data.